syncfusion-content/ej2-data-manager-docs/ej2-javascript/data/dataManager-persistence.md

 ## Preventing a query from persistence

-The executed queries in **DataManager** like Sorting, Searching, Filtering, and Selection will persist across browser sessions.
-However, in some cases, you might want to exclude specific queries from being saved.
-To achieve this, you can use the `ignoreOnPersist` property.
+By default, the DataManager can persist various types of queries, such as sorting, searching, filtering, and selection queries However, there may be cases where you want to exclude specific queries from persistence.
+To achieve this, you can utilize the `ignoreOnPersist` property and specify the queries you wish to exclude.
+Refer to the table below for the naming conventions of DataManager queries:

+Sorting: onSortBy
+Searching: onSearch
+Selection: onSelect
+Filtering: onWhere
+Grouping: onGroup

-By providing an array of string values, such as **onSortBy** or **onSearch**, you can prevent certain queries from persisting in the DataManager's state.
-This allows you to customize the persistence behavior according to your application's requirements.
+The `ignoreOnPersist` property type is an array, allowing you to exclude multiple queries from persistence according to your requirements.
+Refer to the following example, which demonstrates how to exclude the sorting query ("onSortBy") and the search query ("onSearch") from being persisted in the DataManager:

 ```ts
 import { DataManager, Query, UrlAdaptor } from "@syncfusion/ej2-data";